Hariniii21/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

-## Procedure:

-1.Go to quartus software.

-2.Set new environment.
+**Procedure**

-3.Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.
+step-1 Go to quartus software. step-2 Set new environment. step-3 Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables. step-4 Run the program. step-5 Give inputs in the waveform table . step-6 Run the program.

-4.Run the program.

-5.Give inputs in the waveform table.

-6.Run the program.

-## PROGRAM:

-Program for flipflops and verify its truth table in quartus using Verilog programming.
+**PROGRAM**
+Developed by: HARINI S
+RegisterNumber:212223240048
 ```
-module ss(q, qb,j,k,clock,reset);
+module JKFLIPFLOP(q, qb,j,k,clock,reset);
     input j,k,clock,reset;
     output reg q, qb;